Payroll tax: Finland

+In addition to these specific payroll fees, employers are obligated to withhold income taxes from the employee's salary (Pay-As-You-Earn).
+This includes the progressive state income tax, a flat municipal tax (approx. 4.4%–10.9%), and, where applicable, church tax and public broadcasting tax.

 France

 In France, statutory payroll tax only covers employee and employer contributions to the social security system.
 Income tax deductions from the payroll are voluntary and may be requested by the employee, otherwise, employees are billed 2 mandatory income tax prepayments during the year directly by the tax authority (set at 1/3 of the prior year's final tax bill).
 Employee payroll tax is made up of assigned taxes for the three branches of the social security system and includes both basic and supplementary coverage.
 Different percentages apply depending on thresholds that are multiples of the social security earnings ceiling (in 2012 = 36,372 euro per year).

 Contributions for salaries between the minimum wage and 1.6 times the minimum wage are eligible to relief (known as Fillon relief) of up to 28 percentage points of employer contributions, effectively halving employer non-wage costs.